ppy/osu-wiki/wiki/Guides/Tablet_Purchase/en.md

 ### Huion

 Huion is a tablet company that is the supplier of the osu!tablet.
-They are best own to be cheaper than Wacom tablets by a large margin but some would say that their tablets feel flimsier and that running a tablet pen over a Huion tablet would feel as if you were on writing paper (in comparison, some say that on Wacom, it is as if you were writing on glass).
+They are best known for being cheaper than Wacom tablets by a large margin but some would say that their tablets feel flimsier and that running a tablet pen over a Huion tablet would feel as if you were on writing paper (in comparison, some say that on Wacom, it is as if you were writing on glass).
 Their tablet pens either require a battery or needs to be charged, unlike Wacom tablet pens, and their nibs may need to be often than Wacom nibs.
 Other than that, there really are not any noticeable differences between Walcom and Huion tablets.

 The HUION H430P (4096) is similar to the osu!tablet (in fact, it is marketed towards osu! players).